1. What is Autosweep RFID?

 An Autosweep RFID is essential to have in your car when driving in the Philippines.
 It is used for cashless toll payments in expressways operated by San Miguel Corporation (SMC).

-The following toll roads include the South Luzon Expressway (SLEX), Metro Manila Skyway System (Skyway), NAIA Expressway (NAIAX), Southern Tagalog Arterial Road (STAR Tollway), Muntinlupa-Cavite Expressway (MCX), and Tarlac-Pangasinan-La Union Expressway (TPLEX).
+These SMC toll roads/expressways include the South Luzon Expressway (SLEX), Metro Manila Skyway System (Skyway), NAIA Expressway (NAIAX), Southern Tagalog Arterial Road (STAR Tollway), Muntinlupa-Cavite Expressway (MCX), and Tarlac-Pangasinan-La Union Expressway (TPLEX).

 For those who are residing in the South, an Autosweep RFID can really be handy

-With all that being said, we suggest that you go and get yourself an Autosweep RFID Installation as soon as possible.
-Of note, Autosweep RFID can also be used in toll roads run by Easytrip.
+With all that being said, we suggest that you go and install an Autosweep RFID as soon as possible.
+Of note, an Autosweep RFID can also be used in toll roads run by Easytrip.
 You would just have to visit Easytrip installation stations to add an Easytrip account to your existing Autosweep account.

 13 Frequently Asked Questions on RFIDs for Philippine Expressways | Philkotse Top List